jalexspringer/learn-chef/README.md

 - User permission issues plagued me on this.
 Ended up using the ubuntu user that my gcloud login defaulted to.
 Need to create a middleman user for security reasons - most likely add ALL permissions to /etc/sudoer.d/ to make it smoother.
 - Cheating doesn't work :) - install the ruby package brings a 1.* version down and plays havoc with the bundle install.
 Alternatives - add the ppa and then download the right version.
 But why do that when you can build from source :p

+## MongoDB

+Workstation: Centos7 vagrant box

+Chef Server: Hosted Chef

+Node: Centos7 instance on Google Cloud Compute Engine

+### steps
+1. Check architecture - put appropriate config file in play
+2. Install mongodb
+3. Start the service
+4. turn on start on reboot (unnecessarily, I think.)

+### notes
+- Either I made the other ones harder than they needed to be (likely), or this one is just very simple.

 ## AwesomeApplianceRepair - 104.196.210.253

 ### setup